 The number of support tickets created indicates the level of users’ discontent.
 A good practice is to tag tickets by type: bugs, feature requests, questions, complaints, suggestions, etc. The company then can quickly determine whether there’s a problem, usability issues, or customers want new capabilities.
 It should keep an eye on the average daily, weekly, and monthly numbers of tickets.
 In case of a ticket volume spike, product performance and quality should be reassessed promptly.

 The first response time is the average amount of time it takes your customer support to respond to a case after it’s been filed by a customer.
 Shorter first response times directly correlate with customer satisfaction, but resolving issues quickly is more important.
 There’s an even stronger link between the average resolution time and customer satisfaction and retention.

 Once the startup has built a product and customers have adopted it, the goal is to generate revenue.
 At this stage, the following SaaS financial metrics define the fate of the product and the startup itself:

 1) Monthly recurring revenue (MRR) and related SaaS KPIs

 This is a measurement of how much revenue your customers generate in a single month; it does not include one-shot fees and special payments.
 The number should be tracked consistently, no matter how many SaaS pricing models and billing cycles you have.

-MRR is one of the major SaaS startup metrics.
+MRR is one of the most important SaaS startup metrics.
 It is essential for understanding your business’ growth, and with a good handle on customer acquisition and churn rates, you can even use it to predict future revenue.